 ***** EFFORTS AT THE STATE OR FEDERAL LEVEL TO CREATE A HAWAIIAN TRIBE OR TO MAKE HAWAII AN INDEPENDENT NATION

 The Akaka bill was active in Congress for 13 years, from 2000 through 2012.
-But Senator Inouye died, and Senator Akaka retired.
+But in December 2012 Senator Inouye died, and Senator Akaka retired.
 During the 113th Congress (2013-2014) there was no Akaka bill.
 But the State of Hawaii legislature, and Office of Hawaiian Affairs, continued working to assemble a racial registry of ethnic Hawaiians.
 In 2014 President Obama's Department of Interior announced its intention to change the rules for federal recognition of Indian tribes in general, and to write a special rule for giving federal recognition to the tribe being created by OHA.
-The OHA CEO also became much more aggressive about embracing the Hawaiian independence movement, while independence activists became more assertive at the United Nations and other international venues.
+Independence activists became more assertive at the United Nations and other international venues.

 During 2013-2016 there was a major (but failed) effort to create a Hawaiian tribe and get federal recognition for it before the Obama presidency came to an end.
 In Summer 2014 the U.S. Department of Interior issued an Advance Notice of Proposed Rulemaking announcing that it intends to create a regulation whereby a sufficiently large group of ethnic Hawaiians could ask for federal recognition as an Indian tribe, and DOI requested comments of a list of specific topics.
 Then in Fall 2015 DOI published an official Notice of Proposed Rulemaking including text of a proposed regulation and asking for more comments, due by end of 2015.
 A "final rule" was proclaimed by the Department of Interior providing a pathway whereby a Hawaiian tribe could organize itself and would be assured of federal recognition if it could meet specific requirements.
 That regulation, 43CFR50 [CFR = Code of Federal Regulations] became law when it was published in the Federal Register on October 14, 2016, to take effect on November 14.
 Meantime OHA gave millions of dollars to a "private" group to hold an election of delegates to write a tribal Constitution.
 The election was abandoned when the U.S. Supreme Court issued an injunction blocking it.
 But the candidates to be delegates nevertheless held a monthlong meeting and produced a proposed tribal constitution.
 That constitution needs to be ratified according to procedures established in 43CFR50, but the ratification election will require several million dollars in private funds not yet collected.
 All those events were covered in chronological order at

-For text of the regulation, and analysis of ways it could be repealed, see "Repeal 43 CFR 50 -- Asking the Trump team, and members of the 115th Congress and their staffers, to repeal this executive order issued at the end of the Obama administration, which provides a pathway for a very small percentage of ethnic Hawaiians to rip apart the lands and people of Hawaii by creating a brand new Indian tribe and getting federal recognition for it." at
+For text of the regulation, and analysis of ways it could have been repealed in early 2017, see "Repeal 43 CFR 50 -- Asking the Trump team, and members of the 115th Congress and their staffers, to repeal this executive order issued at the end of the Obama administration, which provides a pathway for a very small percentage of ethnic Hawaiians to rip apart the lands and people of Hawaii by creating a brand new Indian tribe and getting federal recognition for it." at

-TO FOLLOW EVENTS AS THEY UNFOLD DURING 2017-2018, SEE CONTINUOUSLY UPDATED COMPILATION OF NEWS REPORTS AND COMMENTARIES AT:
+TO FOLLOW EVENTS AS THEY UNFOLD DURING 2021-2022, SEE A COMPILATION OF NEWS REPORTS AND COMMENTARIES AT:

 IMPORTANT NOTICE: The angelfire webpage server for this Hawaiian Sovereignty website (which started in year 2000) uses software which is now obsolete and no longer sold or supported by Microsoft.
 As a result, it might become difficult or impossible to add new webpages or update existing ones.
 The problem could happen without warning and could make it impossible to post any further announcements.
 Therefore Ken Conklin has started a blog for the purpose of posting new or updated webpages which he would normally be posting here.
 Any reader who notices a very long time when no new material is posted here should suspect that there's a problem with angelfire which might never get resolved.
 That's especially true for pages where frequent updates are expected, such as compilations of news reports and commentaries about federal recognition for a Hawaiian tribe, NAGPRA, etc. If in doubt, go to the new blog by clicking or copy/pasting this URL: